evacaribbean/Blog/README.md

 <br>
 <br>

-...and then the four statements that handle the connection variables and their assigned values.
+...and the four statements that handle the connection variables and their assigned values.

 <br>